 On a large screen, Professor Gross showed us a slide of the painting and had us drink it all in quietly before he introduced the poem.
 At first glance the painting seemed simply to depict a lovely spring morning by the sea.
 I'll never forget the lights still being down in the room and my discovery of little details in the painting I had not noticed just moments before.

-His reading of Auden's 1938 poem brought to life the farmer who was too busy focusing on his plowing to notice Icarus plummeting from the sky and landing in the sea while a fisherman leans over the edge of the water to look at fish below the surface, never seeing that just a few feet away the legs of Icarus are poking out of the water as he drowns.
+His reading of Auden's 1938 poem brought to life the farmer who is too busy focusing on his plowing to notice Icarus plummeting from the sky and landing in the sea while a fisherman leans over the edge of the water to look at fish below the surface, never seeing that just a few feet away the legs of Icarus are poking out of the water as he drowns.
 And also in the painting, though not mentioned in the poem, a shepherd looks up at the sky but in the wrong direction to see what has happened to poor Icarus.
 Some things never change: While one person is in distress, others go about their regular business, never observing a thing.

 First, here is the painting.